A spectral sequence for spaces of maps between operads: A tower of derived mapping spaces

-given by omitting the middle object and composing the two adjacent morphisms.
-Postcomposition with this functor maps $J_n$ to $\partial J_n$.

 \begin{thm} Let $X$ and $Y$ be $1$-reduced dendroidal Segal spaces.
-Then the following square is a homotopy pullback:
+Then the following square of specialization or restriction maps is a homotopy pullback square:

-\end{thm} Defining the maps in this square rigorously needs careful work.
-Exact definitions will be given in the next chapter.
-In the remainder of this chapter we will make a reduction (by means of proposition \ref{restrictiontodext}) of this theorem to an easier statement.
-To do so we want to factor the inclusion $\overline{\Omega}_{n-1} \rightarrow \overline{\Omega}_{n}$ through the intermediate subcategory $\overline{\Omega}_{n-1}^{ext}$.
+\end{thm} In the remainder of this section we will make a reduction (by means of proposition \ref{restrictiontodext}) of this theorem to an easier statement.
+The idea is to factor the inclusion $\Omega\lg n-1\rg_\cl \rightarrow \Omega\lg n\rg_\cl$ through certain intermediate subcategories $\acat$ and $\bcat$.